eufat/eufat.github.io/_posts/2019-02-26-academia-vs-industry-a-first-impression.md

 title: "Academia vs Industry: A Biased First Impression"
 ---

-I currently work on both academia as a student that view how lecturer/researcher work and industry where I work part-time in a startup as an engineer work with relatively small team.
-In my opinion currently , the industry has better offering than academia in many ways.
+I currently work on both academia as a student that view how lecturer/researcher work and industry where I work part-time in a startup as an engineer with relatively small team.
+In my opinion currently , the industry has better offerings than academia in many ways.

 Academia
 - Evaluation driven work (ex: paper reviews, examination etc)